Patent2net/Patent2Net--Old-stuff/Readme.txt

 Use Patent2Net
 같같같같같같같

+0. Edit the file OpsGatherPatentsV2.py and adapt in line 31 the path to you epo accreditation couple: just put in an ASCII file key, password on the same line.
+The authenticated credits are obtained from OPS, registering and following instructions.

+0.1 In the directory make the following directories:
+	PatentLists 		# will contain files of list of patents PatentsBiblio 		# will contain files of bibliographic data GephiFilesV5		# will contain gephi files, why V5?
+Good question my friend.
 Open a windows command in your Patent2Net directory

-1 - Construct the patent list with OpsGather-PatentList.py
+1 - Construct the patent list and download their bibliography data with OpsGatherPatentsV2.py
-	Use as : OpsGather-PatentList.py Your_File.dump "search expression"
+	Use as : OpsGatherPatentsV2.py Your_File "search expression"
-	For example : OpsGather-PatentList.py test.dump "ti =(stereolithography or \"3D print*\") AND pd<=1996"
+	For example : OpsGatherPatentsV2.py test "ti =(stereolithography or \"3D print*\") AND pd<=1996"
 	Protect the " with a \ Should obtain at minimum as many patents as with the URL interface.
 	Results are stored in the "PatentLists" directory within the dump file in pickle format.

-2 - Download bibliographic data using OpsGather-BiblioPatents.py Your_File.dump
-	For example : OpsGather-BiblioPatent.py test.dump
-	The dump file is the file produced on stage 1 (without path, patentlist directory is the default source) The result is a file with same name (bigger) stored in the "BiblioPatents" directory.
+Note : OpsGatherPatentsV2.py will gather patents list AND bibliographic data ;-).
+	A new directory "Abstracts" in PatentsBiblio will be created.
+Guess what it contains.

-3 - convert to gephi (gexf) file : PatentsToNet.py Your_File.dump.
+2 - convert to gephi (gexf) file : PatentsToNet-V5.py Your_File.
-	The dump file is the file produced on stage 2 (without path, BiblioPatents directory is the default source) Result is stored in "GephiFile" directory as a Your_File.dump.gexf.
+	The file is the file produced on stage 1 (without path, PatentsBiblio directory is the default source) Result is stored in "GephiFile" directory as a Your_File.gexf.
+	Many more features and caracteristics: citations, activeness, and other metrics avalaible.

+3 - use the couple OPSGatherAugment-Families to augment Bibliographics data files (created on step one) to the whole families of each patents.
+New caracteristics on DYNAMIC and HIERACHIC network will be hence produced thrue PatentsToNet-Families

-4 - download the claims (optional, not consistent at this time) : OpsGather-Claims.py Your_File.dump
+4 - download claims, descriptions, and fulltext if available using OPSGatherContentsv1  (optional, not consistent at this time) : OPSGatherContentsv1.py Your_File
-	The dump file is the file produced on stage 2 (without path, patentlist directory is the default source) Available claims (mainly European Patents EP) will be downloaded and stored "claims" directory in iramutek format (http://www.iramuteq.org/)
+	The file is the file produced on stage 1 (without path, patentlists directory is the default source) Available claims (mainly European Patents EP) will be downloaded and stored "claims" directory

-Todo List :
+Todo List V 1.0 (Beta) 30/10/2014:
+	- Future development will add scenaris of analysis (one scenary, one network e.G authors, applicants etc. to avoid the need of Gephi expert's skills)
+	- revisiting weight nodes on networks
+	- check abstracts gathering (seems lack of content)
+	- complete content gathering
+	- clean unused function and code everywhere ^_^

+V 0.9 26/03/2014 :
 같같같같같�
 	URL Links for IPC 7 and 11
 	URL Links for inventors or applicant (to evaluate what they are doing out of search field, in general)